Pyrolytic Carbon Films

 CVD pyrolytic carbon with low resistance, high stability, against chart for material advances.

-Traditional CVD
+Limitations of Traditional CVD

 Traditional CVD limits the growth of graphene and carbon materials to a select group of metallic substrates that can serve as a catalyst for the separation or cracking of the carbon source.
 Our proprietary CVD synthesis technology enables the transfer-free direct deposition pyrolytic carbon films on select substrates with high uniformity.